spack/spack/lib/spack/docs/packaging_guide.rst

 """""""""""""""""""""""""""""""""""

-The helper function ``get_escaped_text_output`` is available for packages to retrieve and properly format the text from a file that contains the expected output from running an executable that may contain special characters.
+The helper function ``get_escaped_text_output`` is available for packages to retrieve properly formatted text from a file potentially containing special characters.

 The signature for ``get_escaped_text_output`` is: